ellabellla/keyboard-layouts/README.md

 # Keyboard Layouts FORK

 A fork of Chris Ricketts's Keyboard Layouts library.
-The fork removes all and strips down the library to it's core functions.
+The fork removes all binaries and strips down the library to it's core functions.

 Get the keycodes and modifier keys required to type an ASCII string for a number of different keyboard layouts.